kartheekmedathati/kartheekmedathati.github.io/_pages/about.md

 I was an Applied Research Scientist with Amazon Prime Video in Seattle, WA, USA.
 I have also worked as a PostDoc with Facebook Reality Labs, Redmond, USA.
 I completed my PhD at INRIA-Sophia Antipolis in France.
 I was jointly supervised by [Dr. Pierre Kornprobst](https://team.inria.fr/biovision/pierre-kornprobst/) and [Dr. Guillaume Masson](http://www.int.univ-amu.fr/MASSON-Guillaume).
 I did my bachelors and masters in Electronics and Communications at [IIIT-Hyderabad](https://www.iiit.ac.in/), India.

-If you are interested in research collaboration, please email me.
+If you are interested in research collaboration please email me.

 ### Highlights
 > Bio-inspired computer vision: Towards a synergistic approach of artificial and biological vision, N. V. K. Medathati, H. Neumann, G. S. Masson, and P. Kornprobst.
 Computer Vision and Image Understanding, 150:1–30, 2016.